 You might decide it makes more sense to sort clothes by season.
 You could put shorts and T-shirts in one drawer and long-sleeved shirts and long pants in another.

 Another option is to sort by how your child gets dressed in the morning.
-Kids who have trouble with sequencing may find it easier to have underwear in the top drawer, shirts in the next drawer, pants in the drawer after that and then socks and sweatshirts in the bottom drawer.
+Kids who have trouble with sequencing may find it easier to have underwear in the top drawer, shirts in the next drawer, pants in the drawer after that, then socks and sweatshirts in the bottom drawer.

 5. Prep and label drawers.